 1. What does the Western Aphasia Battery test?

-The Western Aphasia Battery (WAB-R) is designed to assess a patient’s language function following a stroke, dementia, or other acquired neurological disorder.
-It evaluates both linguistic and nonlinguistic skills, including speech content, fluency, auditory comprehension, repetition, naming, reading, writing, drawing, calculation, block design, and apraxia.
-The test provides composite scores such as the Aphasia Quotient, Language Quotient, and Cortical Quotient.
+The Western Aphasia Battery (WAB-R), a tool to measure a patient’s language function after stroke, dementia, or other acquired neurological disorder.
+It assesses both linguistic and nonlinguistic capabilities, such as speech content, fluency, auditory comprehension, repetition, naming, reading, writing, drawing, calculation, block design, and apraxia.
+The examination yields a battery of composite scores, including the Aphasia Quotient, Language Quotient, and Cortical Quotient.

 2. Can the Western Aphasia Battery be used for Traumatic Brain Injury (TBI)?